JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 </div>

 By contrast, `gen_unifcube(n, p)` wraps `geozoo::cube.solid.random()`, producing uniformly distributed points within a $p\text{-}D$ cube.
 To avoid including the cube’s vertices, these points are removed after generation.
-This results in a hypercube filled with random, but evenly distributed, samples rather than structured lattice points.
+This results in a hypercube filled with random samples rather than structured lattice points.

 <div class="layout-chunk" data-layout="l-body">